 In a food processor, add 1 and ½ cups of flour, salt, and sugar.
 Pulse until combined, It should only take a few pulses.

 Add in all the cubed butter and turn the processor on high.
-Let it mix until the flour looks coarse and yellow tinted.
+Let it mix until the butter is in pea-sized pieces.
 This will take about a minute.
-Scrape down the sides and pulse a couple of times.
-This will cover all the flour with the butter and help make the crust flaky.

 Turn the crust out onto a clean workspace and knead it until the dough has formed into a ball.
-When you first put it on the workspace, it will be falls apart and crumbly.
+When you first put it on the workspace, it will fall apart and be crumbly.
 It will come together.

-Split the dough in two pieces and form them into discs.
+Split the dough into two pieces and form them into discs.
 Cover them with plastic wrap and place them in the fridge for about 1 hour.

 After the hour is up, take one disc out of the fridge and put on a floured surface.
 Flour the top of the dough and rolling pin also.